Byambaa0325/bias-transfer-research/drift_analysis/README.md

 Calculates semantic drift and stereotype leakage from model evaluation responses using HEARTS framework.

+**Addresses RQ4:** Compares HEARTS-based drift scores with semantic similarity-based drift scores to determine if they measure the same phenomenon or capture different aspects of bias transfer.

 ## Input
 - Evaluation JSON files from model_evaluations
 - Configuration: embedding model, HEARTS detector settings